 Lightsheet Microscopes

-The SCF houses a dual-side illumination lightsheet microscope: the Z1 from Zeiss.
-This selected plane illumination microscope (SPIM) achieves optical sectioning with a thin light sheet.
+The SCF houses 2 dual-side illumination lightsheet microscopes: the lightsheet 7 from Zeiss and the Viventis LS2 from Leica.
+These selected plane illumination microscopes (SPIM) achieve optical sectioning with a thin light sheet.
 This technology illuminates only the sample in the observation plane and has therefore a low phototoxicity/bleaching.
 Having no need for pinholes as used in confocal microscopy results also in no loss of excitation light.
 The signal intensity allows for short exposure times and therefore for a high temporal resolution.

-This microscope enables users to acquire both live and fixed (cleared) samples, in a wide range of sizes and in different numbers.
+This microscopes enable users to acquire both live and fixed (cleared) samples, in a wide range of sizes and in different numbers

 For detailed descriptions of the individual workstations (all specifications, filter settings, etc.) and interactive spectra viewers, see our internal Wiki (D-BSSE login required).